Delphi-Coder/webbridge/README.md

 sudo make install PREFIX=/usr
 ```

+### Compiling on Windows
+WebBridge v2.0 adheres to the C98 standard, making it compatible with older compilers like TDM-GCC or MSVS 2010:
+- **TDM-GCC**: Use `gcc -std=c98 -o webbridge webbridge.c -lws2_32` to compile, linking the Winsock library.
+- **MSVS 2010**: Create a Win32 Console Application, add `webbridge.c`

 ## Security Considerations

 - **Input Sanitization**: The server sanitizes paths to prevent directory traversal attacks.